SovereignCloudStack/k8s-cluster-api-provider/doc/usage/migrate-to-cluster-class.md

 new clusters, additionally see k8s [blog](https://kubernetes.io/blog/2021/10/08/capi-clusterclass-and-managed-topologies/).
 This feature is also used e.g. in the SCS [cluster-stacks](https://github.com/SovereignCloudStack/cluster-stacks) repository.

+> Note: For now, ClusterClass is created per Cluster, which is not optimal and most likely it can be improved.

 Therefore, existing clusters must be migrated from 'old' cluster templates to 'new' cluster class based templates.
 Based on ClusterClass [proposal](https://github.com/kubernetes-sigs/cluster-api/blob/main/docs/proposals/20210526-cluster-class-and-managed-topologies.md#upgrade-strategy) of update strategy, we shouldn't be able to migrate, but in CAPI PR [#6292](https://github.com/kubernetes-sigs/cluster-api/pull/6292)